 What to do when co-parenting takes a toll on your marriage

-4. Consider couples therapy.
+- Consider couples therapy.
 If your marriage is on the brink of a breakup or divorce, couples therapy may be a good option for you.
 It can help you and your partner communicate more effectively and work through your issues together.

 Co-parenting can be challenging, but it doesn’t have to ruin your marriage.
 By taking action early on and seeking help when needed, you can overcome these challenges and maintain a strong relationship with your partner.
-Remember to always put your family’s needs first, and never give up on your marriage without trying everything you can.
+Remember always to put your family’s needs first, and never give up on your marriage without trying everything you can.

 Conclusion